mucommander/mucommander/readme.txt

 - Fixed 7zip files left open after being browsed (#334).
 - Mac OS X: raised the maximum memory that can be allocated to 128MB, to cope with directories that contain more than 80K files (#332).
+- Unsafe behavior when deleting a bookmark from the file panel (#329).

 Known issues:
 - Some translations are not up-to-date.
 Refer to